BaseSpatialAudioEngine

 maxCount

-The maximum number of streams that a user can receive within a specified audio reception range.
-The value of this parameter should be ≤ 16, and the default value is 10.
+The maximum number of audio streams that can be received within the audio reception range.
+The value must be ≤ 16.
+The default value is 10.

-When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown; and you need to catch the exception and handle it accordingly.
+When the method call succeeds, there is no return value; when it fails, the AgoraRtcException exception is thrown.
+You need to catch the exception and handle it accordingly.
+See Error Codes for details and resolution suggestions.

 setPlayerAttenuation